Protein electrophoresis

 “Split monoclonal” gammopathy

 • “Split monoclonal” gammopathy: This term is applied when two monoclonal peaks are present.
 In our experience, this pattern is usually due to monoclonal IgA (which can dimerize).
-In rare cases, this can be due to the secretion of two different immunoglobulins, i.e. a true “biclonal” gammopathy.
-Therefore, measurement of the involved immunoglobulin types (usually done by radial immunodiffusion or RID) is useful in these cases.
+In some cases, this is be due to the secretion of two different immunoglobulins, i.e. a true “biclonal” gammopathy (Harris et al 2021).
+Immunofixation is always advised in such cases.

 • “Restricted oligoclonal” gammopathy: This term is applied to a tall narrow “monoclonal-like” peak superimposed upon a broad “polyclonal-like” base.
-We see this pattern frequently in dogs and cats with immune-mediated, infectious or inflammatory conditions, e.g. severe lymphoplasmacytic stomatitis, Ehrlichia canis infection.
+We and others see this pattern frequently in dogs and cats with immune-mediated, infectious or inflammatory conditions, e.g. severe lymphoplasmacytic stomatitis, Ehrlichia canis infection (Jornet-Ruis et al 2024).
 It is caused by the stimulation of specific B cells resulting in secretion of a few, restricted classes of immunoglobulins.
 However, this type of electrophoretogram could also be due to a neoplasm of lymphoid cells in an animal with concurrent antigenic stimulation.
+We have rarely seen cases of 4 monoclonal-like peaks in the serum of dogs, which we presume is a form of a restricted oligoclonal gammopathy.

 Scroll to Top